MAST30034-Applied-Data-Science/mast30034-project-1-senturner/README.md

 1. `weather_scraper.py`: This downloads the weather data into the `data/raw` directory.
 2. `preprocessing_notebook_part_1.ipynb`: This notebook downloads the raw High Volume FHV data and outputs it to the `data/raw` directory.
 3. `preprocessing_notebook_part_2.ipynb`: This notebook details all the pre-processing and aggregating steps to produce one large dataset, including outlier detection and removal.
 Then outputs the dataset to the `data/curated` directory.
+4. `data_analysis_average_fare.ipynb`: This notebook performs analysis on how average fare is impacted by pickup location, hour and day of the week and weather
+5. `data_analysis_trips.ipynb`: This notebook performs analysis on how number of trips is impacted by pickup location, hour and day of the week and weather